Last updated on May 13, 2026

 Ponder | Illustration by Dan Scott

-It can be a cantrip, which draws you a card on top of some other small effect, or something as big as Ancestral Recall, which draws you multiple cards for one mana.
+It can be a cantrip, which draws you a card on top of some other small effect, or something as big as Ancestral Recall, which draws you multiple cards for 1 mana.
+I'll also include effects that simply put cards into your hand without literally “drawing”, like Stock Up or Dig Through Time.

-Lórien Revealed isn't great as a pure card-draw engine, but it has enough synergy in the formats which it's legal in to warrant recognition.
-Pitching it to Force of Will, casting it with Up the Beanstalk, or just fetching a Tundra are all great things to do with this card.
+Lórien Revealed isn't great as a pure card draw spell, but it has enough synergy in the formats in which it's legal to warrant recognition.
+Pitching it to Force of Will, casting it with Up the Beanstalk, or just fetching a Tundra are all great things to do with this.
 It's hard to go wrong.

-You may even get more than you were hoping for from this one if you can play some politics at the table with one of your opponents.
+You may even get more than you were hoping for from this divvy spell if you can play some politics with one of your opponents.

 Spreading Seas is one of the rare land hate pieces in blue, and this one draws a card too.
 This is a sweet cantrip in mono-blue creature decks like various merfolk and faerie brews that can help hate on opponents while having zero downside to playing on themselves.
 It’s cheap, it’s cute, it draws a card, and there isn’t much more I can ask for.